on Passover, my father puts on a gray

 beef & chicken giblets & gravy & potato kugel & noodle

 kugel & challah bread till it’s time to eat — spill sweet

 wine on white embroidered tablecloths, card tables stretched from

 kitchen through living room all the way to a bedroom door.

-Shalom all the aunts laughing in shrill voices, they bustle
+I listen to the aunts laughing in shrill voices, they bustle

 about in the cramped rooms serving food.
 Mama at the far end

-from me flirts with Uncle Joe and Howard drinks too much
+from me flirts with Uncle Joe and Howard drinks too much.

 My father looks happy.